Admissions and Application Process

 - Mayo Clinic Alix School of Medicine — Arizona campus

 Applicants may apply to either or both campuses.
-There is a separate fee for each campus.
+Applicants who meet our most recent MCAT threshold of 508 (or higher) will be considered for Secondary Application invitation.
+There is a separate secondary fee for each campus.
 Applications are reviewed by separate campus admissions subcommittees.
 Deliberations and decisions are managed separately by each subcommittee.
 Campus location decisions are largely determined by the applicants and are not randomly assigned by committees.

 If you are invited to submit a secondary application, you will have the opportunity to be considered for the Florida FOCUS (2+2) track.
 This select track allows students to spend their first two years based on either the Minnesota or Arizona campus and the final two years based on the Florida campus, which is known for its work in neuroscience, cancer, global health, and health disparities.

 Up to 12 students from the total applicant pool will be selected for this option during the 2019 application cycle.
 Students begin their studies in either Minnesota or Arizona and then relocate to Florida prior to the 2021-2022 academic year.

 - Choose to be considered for the Florida FOCUS 2+2 track.
 If yes, then indicate order of preference.
 Applicants selecting the Florida 2+2 track as their first preference will receive priority consideration for review by the Florida Campus Admissions Subcommittee and a potential interview on the Florida campus.

 - Choose to not be considered for this track and only be considered for the four-year core program in Arizona and/or Minnesota.

 In addition to the Florida FOCUS section on the secondary application, applicants must answer additional essay questions, verify completion of the required coursework, and pay the secondary fee.